 Watch This If You Like: Guardians of the Galaxy, Hunt For the Wilderpeople, Dry Kiwi humor

 13. The Red Turtle – I still don’t really know what to say about the Red Turtle, a nearly dialogue free film from Japanese animated powerhouse Studio Ghibli.
 I didn’t always understand it, but it nonetheless felt deeply profound to me.
 And when I finished it, I just sat there for a long time, went for a walk and ruminated on life.
 It sounds corny, but it happened.
-I suppose at the heart of the escapism and comfort film offers, we secretly hope for experiences like this.
+I suppose at the heart of the escapism and comfort film offers us, we secretly yearn for experiences like this.
 Something that shakes us from our stupors.
 The Red Turtle is a film I’m sure I’ll revisit more and more over the years and appreciate exponentially the I older become.
 It might be a little slow for most, but I would still encourage people to seek it out.
 I especially like Mike Figures’ comment about the film’s universal appeal, “Once sound and language was developed, film became culture specific and lost its universality, and what this film does is reclaim that universality as there is no spoken language.”
 (Trailer)

 Best Scene: The Circle of Life